Royal wedding marks Harry's journey from party boy to prince charming

 "When did I know she was the one?
 Very first time we met," the suited prince told reporters.

 Unlike his more earnest older brother, William, Harry seemed at one time to be on a path to misadventure.
-The 16-year-old prince was confronted by his father, heir to the throne Prince Charles, and taken to a detox center for drug addicts in London.
+The 16-year-old prince was confronted by his father, Prince Charles, the heir to the throne, and taken to a detox center for drug addicts in London.

 Then, in between spilling out of west London nightclubs, he attended a friend’s “colonial and native” fancy dress party wearing a German army uniform and Nazi swastika armband — an error of judgment for which he had to issue an unprecedented apology.
 Five years ago, he was pictured naked in Las Vegas after a late night game of strip billiards.